The Bible and humor: Proverbs

 All scholars who find humor in the Bible agree it can be found in the book of Proverbs.
-Shutter gives numerous example such as: "A man of great anger will bear the penalty, for if you rescue him, you will only have to do it again".
+Shutter gives numerous examples such as: "A man of great anger will bear the penalty, for if you rescue him, you will only have to do it again".
 In other words, a man of violent temper is always getting into difficulties; you have no sooner helped him out of one than he has plunged madly into another.
 Like the irascible person in the old nursery rhyme, who "jumped into a bramble bush and scratched out both his eyes", he is no sooner extricated than "with all his might and main, he jumps into another bush and puts them out again."

 Shutter also says humor is often used to communicate morality claiming "Can a man take fire in his bosom And his clothes not be burned?" is a sarcastic question about adultery.
 Shutter includes "Wealth makes many "friends"; poverty drives them all away" and "Many curry favor with a ruler, and everyone is the friend of one who gives gifts" as social satire.

 "All the brothers of a poor man hate him; How much more do his friends abandon him!
 He pursues them with words, but they are gone."
 Shutter references this Proverb as humor by citing a comparison with the satiricist William Makepeace Thackeray: "Thackeray has drawn such a picture in his more elaborate description of Harry Warrington in the sponging house, making vain appeals for help to his rich relatives and friends.
 His Aunt, a member of the great and always established Church of the Pharisees, sent him her blessing--and a tract!"